yassereljanahi/notebook-server/README.md

 ### Build and Run project

-Once the project cloned from the repository, Build and Run the application :
+Once the project is cloned from the repository, build and run the application :

 ```
 $ mvn spring-boot:run